MaxHalford/sorobn/README.md

 ```

-The `prepare` method has to be called whenever the structure and/or the CPTs are manually specified.
+The `prepare` method has to be called whenever the structure and/or the P are manually specified.
 This will do some house-keeping and make sure everything is sound.
 Just like brushing your teeth, it is not compulsory but highly recommended.

 ```python
 >>> bn.prepare()